0eti/0eti/README.md

 ### Welcome to my Github

-MERN stack web dev.
+MERN stack dev
-Feel free to do whatever you want w. my code.
+Do whatever you want w. my code

-Working on Mongodb Elasticsearch stuff.

 <!--
 **0eti/0eti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.